UK Council for Psychotherapy

 I honestly think it is better to be a failure at something you love, than to be a success at something you hate.
 George Burns

 Learning From Our Mistakes Being human, we are all prone to making mistakes ("To err is human, to forgive is divine" - Alexander Pope).
 And for some fear of making mistakes can stop us starting things in the first place, seeing things through.
 Everybody makes mistakes and mistakes have the potential to bring us closer to the truth and help us discover through understanding & clarity, what we didn't know before, what we may need to do differently.
 Mistakes in some ways inform us of our consciousness and learning from them until something sticks may be important (see also Learning).
 Yet fear of making mistakes, getting things wrong, failure or not knowing can inhibit us.
 We can harshly give ourself a hard time when we make mistakes, try to be perfect, or expect others to be.
 When mistakes are made, it doesn't mean we have to lose trusting others or our partner.
-Acknowledging our flaws, shortcomings and accepting the consequences, may challenge us.
+Acknowledging our flaws, shortcomings and accepting the consequences, may challenge us, yet support our resilience.
 We can be understanding & forgiving of children when they naturally make mistakes, but less so about our fallible selves or others (somehow believing that as adults we shouldn't make mistakes, or be forgiving of us and others).
 Apologising cleanly may help us.
 Reminding ourselves that we all make mistakes, being understanding & supportive of ourselves and others may help us.
 Yet as Sigmund Freud remarks, "From error to error one discovers the entire truth".

 Nobody makes a greater mistake than he who does nothing because he could only do a little.
 Edmund Burke